Haneenah213/Taxi_Aggregator_Case_Study/README.md

 I have taken following steps in this project to complete the EDA:

-Dropped unnececssary columns
+Dropped unnececssary columns.

-Added new columns that could add value
+Added new columns that could add value.

-Extensive cleaning of data i.e removing Nans and bogus data Univariate Ananlysis of Continuous and Categorical variables Bivariate Analysis between important variables that could lead us to new insights.
+Extensive cleaning of data i.e removing Nans and bogus data.

+Univariate Ananlysis of Continuous and Categorical variables.

+Bivariate Analysis between important variables that could lead us to new insights.

-Provided in-depth analysis of data
+Provided in-depth analysis of data.

-Recommended solutions which can be beneficial to the organization
+Recommended solutions which can be beneficial to the organization.